jrzen6972/Metro-API-Data-Visualization/README.md

 ![Mobile](https://i.imgur.com/CA98VTb.png)

-† There is an issue with Microsoft Game Bar screen recording, where drop-down menus are made invisible in the final recording.

-‡ Colors based on the WMATA Line color.

 2.  **Modifications to proposed implementation approach**: *Any modifications to your proposed implementation approach.
 What libraries have you been using?
 Has your implementation approach changed significantly?
 If so, why?*\

 4. **Features and schedule**: *How is your project tracking against what you proposed?
 Are you on schedule?
 If not, what's blocking you from making progress?*